-Our school provides Nursery places for children, the term in which they turn 3 years old.
-We offer free 15-hour places or free 30-hour places for children who are eligible for the funding.
+Our school provides Nursery places for children, the term in which they turn 2 years old.
+We have 10 places available for 2-year-olds each session.
+2-year-olds can access our nursery if they have government funding, either 15 hours through a golden ticket or from September 2025, 30 hours through a working parents code.
+We have 38 places for 3-4-year-olds.
+We offer free 15-hour places (free for all children the term after their 3rd birthday) or free 30-hour places for children who are eligible for the funding, if their parents work and they have a 30-hour code.
 A child's 15 hours of free Nursery provision can be taken as 5 mornings or 5 afternoons.
 There is the option to pay for additional lunchtimes (11.45-12.30).
 A child's 30 hours are taken as 4 full days and a half day, (Mon-Thurs full days and Fri morning) with the option to pay for the additional half day on a Friday.
-As we have had the major refurbishment to nursery we now have 96 places in total, with no more than 48 children in each session.
-We are still exploring the possibility of obtaining a room from CAPPs building to extend the nursery provision to further extend our availability.
+The staffing ratio for the 2-year-olds is 1:5, (until their 3rd birthday) so 2 adults are with the 10 2-year-olds, 1 level 3 TA and 1 level 2 TA.
+The 3-4-year-olds are on a 1:13 ratio with the teacher, a level 3 TA and at least half the other staff are qualified level 2 TAs.
 The nursery lunchtime cover will usually be covered by a teacher, a level 3 TA and at least half the other staff qualified level 2 TAs.
-When the teacher has to leave the building for a short period of time and during the teacher's PPA, the level of supervision will ensure high quality provision, with a level 3 TA, and at least half the other staff being level 2 TAs.
+When the teacher has to leave the building for a short period of time and during the teacher's PPA, the level of supervision will ensure high quality provision, with a level 3 TA, and at least half the other staff being level 2TAs in the main preschool room.
 Lunchtime and PPA cover will always have a ratio of 1 adult: 8 children, to ensure the highest quality provision at all times.
-The children who are still 2 years old when they start (Rising 3 children who start in the term in which they turn 3) will be on a 1:5 ratio at all times in nursery until their 3rd birthday.
-(For example if there are 5 children who are still 2 years old a Level 3 member of staff will be in charge of these children, if there are 10 children who are still 2 years old a L3 and another member of staff at level 2.
 Breakfast club and after school club will only be available to children on or after their 3rd birthday.
 No breakfast club or after school club provision will be available for children aged 2.